vuestorefront/storefront-ui/docs/component-rules.md

 - filled props via knobs
 - filled slots via knobs
 - applied CSS modifiers via knobs
+- if there are some common use cases (liek applying icon to the button) they should also be listed as stories

 Please see [this](https://github.com/DivanteLtd/storefront-ui/blob/master/src/components/molecules/SfBanner/SfBanner.stories.js) stories for reference.